senthilv83/eb1a-ai-it-professional-self-petition/README.md

 - 🧠 **1:1 EB1A Strategy & Petition Review** – After you build your self-petition using the bundle, a detailed review and strategy session to refine positioning, close gaps, save time, and invest wisely for stronger approval readiness

 ---
+## 🔎 SEO Keywords (for Search + GitHub Discovery)

+EB1A, EB1A green card, EB1A self petition, EB1A self filing, EB1A for AI professionals, EB1A for data scientists, EB1A for machine learning engineers, EB1A for software engineers, EB1A without PhD, EB1A for IT professionals, EB1A extraordinary ability, EB1A petition example, EB1A petition sample, EB1A industry profile, EB1A evidence checklist, EB1A recommendation letter sample technology, EB1A final merits determination, EB1A patents publications judging, EB1A high performance computing, EB1A HPC AI, IEEE Senior Member EB1A, IEEE reviewer EB1A